► Porsche unveils the 992-generation Targa, in 4 and 4S guise

-Like clockwork, Porsche has been turning out the 911 derivatives since launching the current, 992-gen car early last year.
+Porsche has been turning out the 911 derivatives since launching the current, 992-gen car early in 2019.
 We’ve had the Carrera S and 4S, the non-S Carreras, the Cabriolet, the Turbo, and now the Targa.

 With ferocious logic Porsche’s engineers, acknowledging that the previous, 991-generation Targa mechanism (folding roof section above the seats, timeless Targa bar, a neat nod to the ’65 original, and a wraparound rear screen) was a work of some genius, have left it all but unchanged, and simply grafted it artfully onto the 992 platform.

 New Porsche 911: what you need to know